httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Field definitions MUST NOT relax or otherwise modify the requirements of this specification; doing so would preclude handling by generic software.

 However, field definitions are encouraged to clearly state additional constraints upon the syntax, as well as the consequences when those constraints are violated.
+Such additional constraints could include additional structure (e.g., a list of strings, URLs {{?RFC3986}}, etc.) that cannot be expressed using the primitives defined here.

 For example: